How long should company records be retained for?

 • you submitted your Company Tax Return late

-• HMRC has started a compliance check into your Company Tax Return.
+• HMRC has started a compliance check on your company tax return.

 If your accounting period ends on 31 March 2020, you’ll need to keep the records for that period until at least 1 April 2026.